webplatform/docs/guides/getting_started_with_css/index.md

 {{Tutorial
 |Content=== Introduction ==

-Here we'll turn our attention to the basics of CSS, looking at how you can get started with this powerful styling language.
-You will learn about applying CSS to HTML documents, either as inline styles using <code>style</code> attributes, embedded styles in a <code>&lt;style&gt;</code> element in the document <code>&lt;head&gt;</code> or as external files in their own document.
+This article covers the basics of CSS, to help you get started with this powerful styling language.
+You will learn how to apply CSS to HTML documents, either as inline styles using <code>style</code> attributes, embedded styles in a <code>&lt;style&gt;</code> element in the document <code>&lt;head&gt;</code> or as external files in their own document.

 You will also learn that the latter — linking an external style sheet using a <code>&lt;link&gt;</code> element — makes the most sense in terms of maintenance and caching.

-We will then talk about the basic syntax of CSS and explain comments, different selector types, and grouping of selectors.
+Additionally, an overview of the basic syntax of CSS is provided, including details about adding comments, selector types, and grouping selectors.

 == What is CSS? ==

-Whilst HTML structures the document and tells browsers what a certain element’s function is (it is a link to another page?
-Is it a heading?), CSS gives the browser instructions on how to display a certain element — styling, spacing, colouring, etc. If HTML is the struts and bricks that make up the structure of a house, CSS is the plaster and paint to decorate it.
+Whilst HTML structures the document and tells browsers the function of page element (Markup indicates a link to another page, or specifies a page heading), CSS provides rules that instruct the browser how to display a certain element — styling, spacing, coloring, etc. If HTML is the foundation and bricks that make up the structure of a house, CSS is the plaster and paint that decorate it.

-This is done using a system of rules (or rulesets), the exact syntax of which you’ll learn more about below.
-These rules:
+CSS styles are applied using a system of rules (or rulesets).
+The exact syntax for CSS rules is described below.
+CSS rules:

-# State what HTML elements should have styling added to them
+# Identify which HTML elements should have styling applied
-# Specify the "properties" (colour, size, font, etc.) of the HTML elements we want to manipulate
+# Specify the "properties" (color, size, font, and other attributes) of the styled HTML elements
-# Give the values we want to give each property.
+# Contain the values that control the appearance of each property

 For example, a CSS rule might state:

-<blockquote>I want to find every <code>&lt;h2&gt;</code> element on a page, and change the colour of their text to green</blockquote>
+<blockquote>I want to find every <code>&lt;h2&gt;</code> element on a page, and change the color of text surrounded by these tags to green.</blockquote>

 or

-<blockquote>I want to find every <code>&lt;p&gt;</code> element with a class attribute of <code>author-name</code>, colour their backgrounds in red, make the text inside them twice the size of normal paragraph text, and add 10 pixels of spacing around each one.</blockquote>
+<blockquote>I want to find every <code>&lt;p&gt;</code> element with a class attribute of <code>author-name</code>, set the background color to red, resize the text to twice the size of normal paragraph text, and add 10 pixels of spacing around each instance.</blockquote>

 CSS is not a programming language like JavaScript and it is not a markup language like HTML — actually there is nothing that can be compared to it.
 Technologies that defined interfaces before web development always mixed presentation and structure.
-As we've discussed earlier in the course, this is not a clever thing to do in an environment that changes as often as the web, which is why CSS was invented.
+As we've discussed earlier in the course, this is not a clever thing to do in an environment that changes as often as the Web, which is why CSS was invented.

 == Defining style rules ==

-Without further ado, let’s have a look at a CSS code example, and then dissect it:
+Without further ado, review this example of a CSS rule, and then dissect it:

 <syntaxhighlight lang="css">selector {
   property1:value;